 I’m loosely defining chino pants as any cotton trouser you can dress up or down with ease.
 They can be constructed with 5 pockets, like a pair of jeans, or more like dress pants.
 While the 5-pocket style is a bit more casual, it’s a versatile pant nonetheless.
 You can beat them up on the weekend or wear them out with a sport jacket.

 Finding the perfect pair of chino pants can be a challenge, despite the wide array of options we have today.
 You want to find the right fit at the right price, because there’s no reason to overspend on such a basic wardrobe staple.
 This may take some trial and error, and some legwork.
 Fortunately, I’ve done some of this legwork for you.

-Paige makes this slim fitting “Federal” 5-pocket chino in ultra comfortable Japanese twill cotton blend.
-Pictured in Canyon red, paired with desert boots and Brooks Brothers sport shirt.
+Paige makes a slim fitting “Federal” 5-pocket chino in ultra comfortable Japanese twill cotton blend.
+Pictured below in Canyon red (which you might also call “Nantucket Red”).

-Hudson is known for their denim, but they also offer this Blake model 5-pocket chino.
-Like their denim, these are made in the USA.
-They’re woven in a stretch cotton blend with a slim, straight fit.
+Hudson is known for their denim, but they also offer the Blake model 5-pocket pant.
+Like their denim, these chino pants are made in the USA.
+Woven in a stretchy cotton blend with a slim, straight fit.

 The Gio pant is certainly the signature piece at Unis New York.
 While the pants are priced relatively high (just short of $200), I would bet on a very low cost-per-wear.
 In other words, they’re going to last a while, and you’ll want to wear them a lot.

 For the most inspired version of Ralph Lauren’s current line, look at RRL.
 While the Double RL slim fit cotton chino is stylish, it’s also priced well over $200 and probably made in China.